 In 1990 the practice took over Dr Ellis’ list when he emigrated, and in 1995 Dr Rosemary Wood joined the practice when her husband and GP partner Dr John Kelly retired, bringing with her the list that she and her husband had taken over from Dr Hynes in 1976.
 Now the fusion of six previous practices, the organisation took on the name Bridge Lane Group Practice.

-Dr Rosemary Wood retired in 2000, and the practice has also welcomed, and said farewell to: Dr Terence Quirke, who currently lives and practices medicine in New Zealand; Dr Caroline Ellin, who moved to Somerset with her husband and children; Dr Elizabeth Woolf, who returned to Sheffield with her family to continue general practice in the area where she trained as a doctor; and Dr Tess Harris, who continues to lecture part-time at St George’s, University of London.
+Dr Rosemary Wood retired in 2000, and the practice has also welcomed, and said farewell to: Dr Terence Quirke, who currently lives and practices medicine in New Zealand; Dr Caroline Ellin, who moved to Somerset with her husband and children; Dr Elizabeth Woolf, who returned to Sheffield with her family to continue general practice in the area where she trained as a doctor; Dr Tess Harris, who continues to lecture part-time at St George’s, University of London; Dr Helen Pugh, Dr Simon Mills, Dr Helen Morgan, Dr Gillian Ostrowski and Dr Johannes Coetzee.

-The present partners are Dr Sheila Fitzgerald, Dr Rupal Shah, Dr Johannes Coetzee, Dr Gillian Ostrowski, Dr Carolyn Bayer and Dr Judith Pearson.
+The present partners are Dr Rupal Shah, Dr Carolyn Bayer, Dr Judith Pearson and Dr Sadaf Zahur.
 Training has remained deeply embedded in the practice ethos.
 We now take medical students from St George’s Hospital and Imperial College Medical Schools and we continue to support and educate trainee GPs, now known as GP Registrars.
 The practice team has grown from one to forty.